Wafee17/Secure-E-Voting-System-Using-Web-Technology/README.md

    - Verify XAMPP/WAMP is running
    - Check database credentials in `config.php`
    - Ensure MySQL service is active
+   - **Note**: The database starts empty - you need to create your first admin account

 2. **Email Not Sending**
    - Verify PHPMailer configuration